 Water, lots of water, is critical for any living being’s health and every living thing needs it to stay hydrated.
 A chameleon though not only needs it in liquid form to stay hydrated but also in the form of air humidity to keep its skin, eyes and digestive health in healthy condition.

 This air humidity needs to be provided for pet chameleons in captivity.
 For some pet chameleons, like veiled chameleons for example, this is easy to do just by regular watering and with the use of live plants.
 For species like Jackson and panther, though, some extra measures will need to be taken.

 This is where fogging with a fog machine humidifier comes in useful and is a good back up source of water provision.
 It can also be a primary source too if used correctly.
 It also looks really cool in your chameleon’s cage!

-This list aims to help you choose the most effective foggers available on the market today but first:
+This list aims to help you choose the most effective foggers available on the market today.

 Misting vs fogging for chameleons

 - Fogging – This is when fog is created by a humidifier fogging machine and released into the cage.
-This is usually done once or twice a day and is primarily for the purposes of providing optimal humidity for chameleons with higher humidity level requirements.
+This is usually done at night and is primarily for the purposes of providing optimal humidity for chameleons with higher humidity level requirements at nighttime.
 It can also provide for hydration but is usually used alongside misting for this purpose.

 I think the confusion lies in the fact that mist is another word for fog and fog is another word for mist!
 I hope the distinction above clears things up and lifts the fog of confusion…